tanu4419/Crime_Against_Women_2001-2014-India-/README.md

 ![Q10](https://i.ibb.co/qMvMBGf/Screen-Shot-2023-07-10-at-12-30-04-PM.png)

 By analyzing the frequency of genres, we can gain a better understanding of the content that dominates the platform and the preferences of its audience.
-Starting with movies, the first query reveals the top 10 most common genres.
-Comedy emerges as the most popular genre with a total of 384 movies, reflecting its widespread a secures the third spot with 328 entries.
-Overall, these findings shed light on the genres that dominate Netflix's library, showcasing the platform's efforts to cater to a diverse range of viewer preferences.
+Starting
 ## Conclusion
 By exploring various aspects of the dataset, a comprehensive understanding of Netflix's content landscape was gained.
 The analysis revealed the top 10 and bottom 10 movies and shows based on their IMDB scores, which highlighted the titles that garnered high praise and those that received lower ratings.
-This information can assist viewers in making informed choices and highlight areas for potential improvement in content quality.
-The examination of movies and shows distributed across different decades showed significant shifts in content availability over time.
-Notably, the dataset showcased a substantial increase in offerings from the 2000s onwards, emphasizing Netflix's commitment to featuring newer content that resonates with current trends and audience preferences.
+This information can